 Respiratory distress syndrome and transient tachypnea are commonly diagnosed conditions among newborns.
 Both conditions have similar symptoms of rapid and noisy breathing, retractions, cyanosis, and flaring nostrils.
 However, infant respiratory distress syndrome individuals have inadequate surfactant (a fatty substance in the lungs that makes the alveoli open and close easily), resulting in insufficient oxygenation or hypoxia in infants.
 In either case, children require oxygen, medication, and continuous positive airway pressure (CPAP) to keep their lungs from collapsing while expelling the carbon dioxide and lung fluids from the body (12) (14).
 Children with either condition may start recovering within three to four days.

-2. How do you check a child’s breathing rate?
+2. How should I check my child’s breathing rate?

 Parents can measure the number of respirations per minute in a resting child by setting a timer for one minute and counting the number of times the child’s abdomen rises.
 Please note that one respiration cycle includes both the rise and fall of the abdomen.
 Parents can also place their fingertips on the belly (without pressure) to get an accurate number.